dotnet/docs/docs/core/tools/dotnet-add-package.md

 ---
 title: dotnet add package command
-description: The 'dotnet add package' command provides a convenient option to add a NuGet package reference to a project. ms.date: 04/14/2019
+description: The 'dotnet add package' command provides a convenient option to add a NuGet package reference to a project. ms.date: 04/24/2019
 ---
 # dotnet add package

-**This topic applies to: ✓** .NET Core 1.x SDK and later versions
+**This article applies to: ✓** .NET Core 1.x SDK and later versions

 <!-- todo: uncomment when all CLI commands are reviewed
 [!INCLUDE [topic-appliesto-net-core-all](../../../includes/topic-appliesto-net-core-all.md)]